 Did you know that Wellington is New Zealand’s capital city?
 That’s right, not Auckland, but Wellington.
 This city is often compared to San Fransico in the United States with its rolling hills and border with the ocean.
 Expect beautiful gardens, nearby beaches, and sunsets – perfect for your honeymoon!

-You could easily spend a few days in Wellington ticking off these things to do and see:
+You can get to Wellington from Auckland on a road trip stopping at a few amazing places along the way.
+Then, once you’ve arrived in Wellington, you could easily spend a few days in Wellington ticking off these things to do and see:

 Tour the Weta Cave